Translating & Logo-making My Way Through The Week

 Hey everyone!
 Alex here, and I’m ready to tell you all about the previous week in my life as a GSV volunteer.

-In the second part of the week, I got to help Poli with finalising and formatting the Bulgarian translation of the iACT handbook.
-This was super fun and reminded me of my copywriting past, where my job was mostly related to formatting and writing my way through Google Docs.
+In the second part of the week, I got to continue a previous volunteer’s task (Poli) with finalising and formatting the Bulgarian translation of the iACT handbook.
+This was super fun, mostly related to formatting and writing my way through Google Docs.
 With our luck, we got to finish the job a bit early and I even got to do a little bit of website admin work in the meantime.
-All in all, it was a lot of fun and I’m quite excited about the LAND training that’s to come very soon.
-Actually, by the time you read this, we will already be at the LAND training, which is why I decided to write this a bit early in order to be able to fully commit myself to the experience of volunteering in Ezerets.
+All in all, it was a lot of fun and I’m quite excited about the LAND training we are doing very soon.

-For those of you who don’t know, we’re hosting a LAND training based on iACT, which started this week, on September 5th and will gather a few of our local and foreign friends, who will join us at the Bee’s Garden in Ezerets, Bulgaria so we can make its assessment as a potential LAND Center site.
-We will also be joining a potential LAND site in Sofia, Bulgaria at the end of the training.
-You can expect to learn more about it next week.
+For those of you who don’t know, we’ve hosted a LAND training based on iACT, which happened last Autumn, and gathered a few of our local and foreign friends, who joined us at the Bee’s Garden in Ezerets, Bulgaria so we can make its assessment as a potential LAND Centre site.
+Then another potential LAND site in Sofia, Bulgaria was also visited and assessed and almost got ist full accreditation – Community Garden One.

 This is it from me for now, hope you have a pleasant weekend!